ooaklee/ghatd/docs/getting-started/billing-manager/README.md

 ## Advanced Use Cases

-While `billingmanager` is recommended, the packages can be used independently for specialized needs.
+While `billingmanager` is recommended, the packages can be used independently for specialised needs.

 ### Direct Billing Service Usage